 The Stats page pulls together posts relating to career facts and figures.
 How many days has Last One Laughing UK been Top 10 and in how many countries?
 What are the viewing figures of other shows like?
 How many social media followers does he have, compared to other comedians?
 How are his Netflix specials doing?

-Links on the Stats page also show that, when analysing British comedians, he is 2nd only to Ricky Gervais, in terms of numbers of followers on social media and the 2 of them are also the biggest Brits in terms of Netflix “hours viewed” – here.
+Links on the Stats page also show that, when analysing British comedians, he is 2nd only to Ricky Gervais, in terms of numbers of followers on social media (Jimmy surpassed 20 million in May 2026) and the 2 of them are also the biggest Brits in terms of Netflix “hours viewed” – here.
+In terms of YouTube Views Jimmy is in a league of his own – see Billion View Comic heading on the Stats page.

-Probably not something either of them envisaged when they took their first tentative steps (with Stephen Merchant) with 2001’s Rubbernecker, Meet Ricky Gervais and their respective XFM radio shows.
+This was probably not something either of them envisaged when they took their first tentative steps (with Stephen Merchant) on 2001’s Rubbernecker, Meet Ricky Gervais and their respective XFM radio shows.

-Where Jimmy is often ahead of the pack is in utilising all aspects of TV, social media and streaming to its utmost… which brings us on to the next section:
+Where Jimmy is often ahead of the pack is in utilising all aspects of TV, social media and streaming to their utmost… which brings us on to the next section:

 Innovations – Streaming, YouTube etc.

-Not everything listed in this section is groundbreaking stuff – but his overall approach is fairly unique, in the comedy world, in how adaptable he is to changing trends.
+Not everything listed in this section is groundbreaking stuff on its own – but his overall approach is fairly unique, within the comedy world, in how adaptable he is to changing trends and sweating the available technology.
 He likes to push himself out of his comfort zone and is happy to feel “imposter syndrome”.

 He’s said recently that he’s in “the Jimmy Carr business” and you can see this, when you analyse how he conducts his career.
 Looking back on what he’s tried out and how successful he’s been (since his first gig above a pub in 1998) this looks like a blueprint for how to become a massive International star.